createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 ### Install Xcode and Command Line Tools

 [Xcode](http://itunes.apple.com/gb/app/xcode/id497799835?mt=12) is available for free from the App Store, you don't actually need it but I find the FileMerge application it comes bundled with very useful.
-It’s a large download so be prepared to wait a little if you’ve not got a high-speed connection.
-Once it’s downloaded, launch Xcode to make sure it’s setup.
+It's a large download so be prepared to wait a little if you've not got a high-speed connection.
+Once it's downloaded, launch Xcode to make sure it's setup.

 Now download and install the [Command Line Tools for Xcode](https://developer.apple.com/downloads) to complete the package; you need this whether you installed Xcode or not.

 ### Install Homebrew

-If you’ve not used [Homebrew](http://mxcl.github.com/homebrew/) before you’re going to love it.
-The self proclaimed _missing package manager for OS X_ allows us to easily install the stuff we need that Apple doesn’t include.
+If you've not used [Homebrew](http://mxcl.github.com/homebrew/) before you're going to love it.
+The self proclaimed _missing package manager for OS X_ allows us to easily install the stuff we need that Apple doesn't include.
 Installation is simple, open Terminal (Applications » Utilities » Terminal) and copy this command:

 ```bash
 ruby <(curl -fsSkL raw.github.com/mxcl/homebrew/go)